docker-archive/ucp_lab/README.md

 ##NOTE
-This lab was for Dockercon EU, and **will not** function outside of that environment unless you are part of the beta.
+This lab is for participants of the Docker Universal Control Plane beta program.
+It will not work unless you have access to the UCP binaries.

-You can visit http://goto.docker.com/try-universal-control-plane.html to request to join the Docker Unviversal Control Plane beta.

 ##Introduction
 This lab will guide you through 5 tasks with Docker Universal Control Plane: